Remote education provision: information for parents

 This may be supplemented by work set via Microsoft Teams by individual teachers, and work on Hegarty Maths, SAMLearning and GCSEPod.

-At present, the academy is only open to vulnerable students and the children of key workers (as defined by the government).
-Students in school will follow their regular timetable, accessing live lessons via Teams in the same way as their peers.
+During this week, provision will continue to be made for vulnerable students and the children of key workers (as defined by the government) in all year groups At present, the academy is only open to vulnerable students and the children of key workers.
+Students in school will follow their regular timetable, accessing work via Teams in the same way as their peers.
 If you would like to speak to someone at the academy about securing a place for your child, please email firstname.lastname@example.org.

 Blended Learning Policy